jorix/OL-Ragbag/README.md

 Compatibility with OpenLayers releases:
 --------------------------------------
-The components (if not stated otherwise in component description) works correctly with release 2.11 2.12 and the OL development version.
+The components (if not stated otherwise in component description) works correctly with release from 2.11 to 2.13 and the OL development version.

 NOTES:
  * Most of the examples used are adaptations of OpenLayers examples (this examples have their original name)